Conflict resolution: Definition and characteristics

+Communication can be understood in a pragmatic or transactional way.
+There is a distinction between paraconflict, which is symbolic, and conflict, which is actions you can observe.
+Symbolic conflict is categorized as constructive or destructive, depending on the individual's emotional response to it.
+In contrast, action conflict is determined to be constructive or destructive based on how it functions within the system.
+Ruben viewed communication as continual and inevitable.
+Conflict refers to "the discrepancies between the demands and/or capabilities of the system and the demands and/or capacities of the environment."
+Conflict is a necessary process for a system to function, as adaptation in communication flows constantly; there is a strong correlation between adaptability and conflict.

 Models

 Modes

 Ruble and Thomas transposed the managerial grid model in terms of conflict resolution.
 They adapted the classification scheme to dimensions identified in conflict research that represent a range of behaviors beyond the dichotomy between cooperation and competition.
 The X-axis evaluates cooperativity, the extent by which mutual goals are achieved.
 The Y-axis evaluates assertiveness, how parties insist on carrying their own objectives.

 Thomas and Kilmann extended that grid with a rating system for five modes of behavior.
 When parties are assertive but their objectives lack compatibility, they become competitive; when parties are assertive toward compatible objectives, they can be collaborating; when no party prioritizes objectives that are mutually exclusive, they can display avoidance; parties can be accommodating when assertiveness is low but cooperativity is high; when there is no real bias toward assertiveness and cooperativity, compromising can obtain.

 However, not every style leads to an acceptable result in every situation.
 For example, a collaboration does not work if the goals of the two conflict parties are immutable and mutually exclusive.
 The different styles have different advantages and disadvantages.
 Depending on the situation, different conflict styles can be considered desirable to achieve the best results.